awvalenti/fugaescorregadia/logbook.md

   - To sum up:
     - PurePowerShell looks the worst
     - WT/PowerShell looks great, exactly the same as WT/GitBash

-- Fonts with ligatures:
+#### Fonts with ligatures
 - `<>`: looks great on Windows with Cascadia Code PL font
 - On the other hand, even if two characters have different colors, if they form a ligature, they are presented that way
 - This will be a problem, especially when printing two different elements
 - We should choose characters that don't form ligatures when adjacent

+#### Windows: load many sound player instances
+- Working!
+- Sleeping doesn't seem to change CPU usage

 ### Achieved goals
 - Replace double characters with something that makes more sense
+- Windows/PowerShell: load sounds without busy-wait loop
+  - Make it work with maxInstances > 1

+### Next steps
+- Better evaluation of CPU and RAM consumption when loading sounds on Windows